nuslumos/nuslumos.github.io/_pages/research.md

 ----
 # Acknowledgement
-Our research work is supported by supported by Singapore Ministry of Education Academic Research Fund Tier 1 and Tier 2, and ST Engineering.
+Our research work is supported by supported by Singapore Ministry of Education Academic Research Fund Tier 1 and Tier 2, ST Engineering, A*Star and Cisco Systems.